-We have finally managed to emerge out of the worst economic downfall since the Great Depression.
-Yes, succession rate of unemployment is still high in most countries, which makes many managers believe that there’s a strong talent pipeline.
-They think, whenever they require an executive or management resource, all they need to do is pick up the phone, post an advertisement on a popular job site like CareerBuilder or Monster, and voila, their talent requirement will be resolved.
-Heads up: several of your industry peers are seriously contemplating to poise themselves for growth and are hoping that you continue with your belief.
+We have finally emerged from the worst economic downfall since the Great Depression.
+Yes, the succession rate of unemployment is still high in most countries, which makes many managers believe that there’s a strong talent pipeline.
+Whenever an executive or management resource, all they need to do is pick up the phone, post an advertisement on a popular job site like CareerBuilder or Monster, and voila, their talent requirement will be resolved.
+Heads up: several of your industry peers are seriously contemplating poising themselves for growth and hope you continue with your belief.

 Let’s detail the three reasons for putting in place a succession plan.

-Most companies tend to believe that the only reason to implement a succession plan, is to pick a replacement for the departing CEO or perhaps a couple of top-level executives.
+Most companies tend to believe that the only reason to implement a succession plan is to pick a replacement for the departing CEO or perhaps a couple of top-level executives.
 This is a major reason for a succession plan.
-But a more complete reason is to identify proper replacements, and in the process, prepare to fill all major positions in the company and not just the CEO or top executives.
-This is often called “planning many levels deep” i.e. from mid-level executives to section managers and division.
-Succession planning includes all roles that are necessary, even if unobvious, to keep the business moving.
+But a complete reason is to identify proper replacements and, in the process, prepare to fill all major positions in the company and not just the CEO or top executives.
+This is often called “planning many levels deep”, i.e., mid-level executives to section managers and division.
+Succession planning includes all necessary roles to keep the business moving, even if unobvious.
 Keep in mind that while executives set the strategy, managers implement them.
-A company must have strength in both the areas to succeed.
+A company must have strength in both areas to succeed.

 Managers and executives will leave a company.
-They may take up another job in a different organization or could be axed.
-They may retire or become terminally ill or have to leave town because of a spouse’s relocation.
+They may take up another job in a different organization or be axed.
+They may retire, become terminally ill, or leave town because of a spouse’s relocation.
 Whenever a company anticipates a vacancy of a manager or executive, a seamless transition can be possible simply because there’s time for taking care of the transition.
 It’s when the vacancy is unexpected that the challenge crops up.
-Maintaining continuity is important because it leads to less service disruptions, and of course, lesser costs.
+Maintaining continuity is important because it reduces service disruptions and costs.
 As the economy improves, growth will take place.
-A company can support and sustain growth only when it has talent for managing the growth.
+A company can support and sustain growth only when it has a talent for managing growth.

-While identifying growth areas, identify the internal talent and also set up and maintain a talent database that comprises of viable candidates currently working for other companies.
+While identifying growth areas, identify the internal talent and set up and maintain a talent database comprising candidates currently working for other companies.

-In all organizations, succession planning is not an event but a process. succession planning is a process that’s critical for all organizations whether they are expecting vacancies and turnover, working to cope with talent shortage, or planning for growth.
+In all organizations, succession planning is not an event but a process.
+Succession planning is a process that’s critical for all organizations, whether they are expecting vacancies and turnover, working to cope with a talent shortage, or planning for growth.

 To address issues of talent shortage, the following steps are recommended.